Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Phase diagram and superfluid response

 where the prime means the derivative with respect to $Q_2$.
 The saddle point condition for the above equation is $3a'a''+aa'''=0$.
 When $f_{\mathrm{GL}}$ is minimized with respect to $Q_2$, $a'=0$ is satisfied.
 Thus, $\tilde{J}_{22}$ reaches its maximum at the momentum different from $q_0$ in general.
 To clarify the condition, let us expand $a$ around the momentum $Q_2=q_0$ where $a'=0$ is satisfied.
 We then have $a \simeq a_0 \, (1+a_2 \delta Q_2^2 +a_3\delta Q_2^3 +a_4\delta Q_2^4)$, where $\delta Q_2 = Q_2 - q_0$ with $a_i$ being a function of $T$, $h$, and $Q^2_1$.
 With this expansion, we find that $\tilde{J}_{22}$ reaches its maximum at different momentum from $q_0$ if $a_3\not=0$.
 It can be shown in the same way that $\tilde{J}_{11}$ is also maximized at the momentum away from $q_0$ in general.
 Thus, $q_J$ is different from $q_0$.
 This conclusion does not change when the momentum dependence of $b$ is included, although the analysis becomes complicated.

 Taking the momentum dependence of $b$ into account, we also show that the momentum at which the gap amplitude reaches its maximum, namely $q_{\Delta}$, can be different from $q_0$ and $q_J$.
 From Eq.~(\ref{Gl}), the saddle condition for $\Delta$ is $(a'b - ab')/b^2=0$, while that for $f_{\mathrm{GL}}$ is $a \, (2a'b-ab')/b^2=0$.
 Therefore, the momentum dependence of $b$ leads to the difference between $q_{\Delta}$ and $q_0$.
 We can also show that $q_{\Delta}$ is not equal to $q_J$ when $a$ and $a'''$ are finite.
 The Cooper pair momentum different from $q_0$ in the equilibrium state can be realized under the supercurrent.
-The superconducting state carrying the supercurrent will be discussed after the next section.
+The superconducting state carrying the supercurrent will be discussed in Sec. \ref{VI}.

-Second, a metastable state appears as shown in Fig.~\ref{fig4c}.
-At low magnetic fields, the magnitude of condensation energy shows a single peak as a function of $Q_2$ [Fig.~\ref{fig4a}].
-However, when the magnetic field is increased along the BKT transition line, we see the two-peak structure as in Fig.~\ref{fig4c}, which indicates the presence of a metastable SC state.
+Second, a metastable state appears as shown in Fig.~\ref{fig6c}.
+At low magnetic fields, the magnitude of condensation energy shows a single peak as a function of $Q_2$ [Fig.~\ref{fig6a}].
+However, when the magnetic field is increased along the BKT transition line, we see the two-peak structure as in Fig.~\ref{fig6c}, which indicates the presence of a metastable SC state.
 This is essentially the same behavior as shown in Ref.~\cite{Daido1} and associated with the helical crossover where the Cooper pair momentum $q_0$ drastically increases.
 The metastable states appear in the magnetic field higher than the crossover line.